Skip to definition.

 - base on balls, walk

-5. Any authorization to pass or go somewhere
+- Any authorization to go somewhere

-"the pass to visit had a strict time limit"
+"the pass to visit had a strict time limit";

 - passport

-"the media representatives had special passes"
+"the media representatives had special passes";

 - laissez passer

-12. A permit to enter or leave a military installation
+- (military) a permit to enter or leave a military installation

-"he had to show his pass in order to get out"
+"he had to show his pass in order to get out";

 - liberty chit